hashicorp/terraform-provider-awscc/docs/resources/transfer_connector.md

 Optional:

-- `trusted_host_keys` (List of String) List of public host keys, for the external server to which you are connecting.
+- `trusted_host_keys` (List of Dynamic) List of public host keys, for the external server to which you are connecting.
 - `user_secret_id` (String) ARN or name of the secret in AWS Secrets Manager which contains the SFTP user's private keys or passwords.